 The "Preserve model scale" option under Transformations > Scale works in a similar manner.
 If the model selected for scattering was rescaled in Cinema 4D:

-- When "Preserve model scale" is disabled, the scattered objects' scale will be the same as the original model's scale when it was imported into the scene.
+- When the "Preserve model scale" is disabled, the scattered objects' scale will be the same as the original model's scale when it was imported into the scene.

-- When "Preserve model scale" is enabled, the scattered objects will look the same as the model after it was rescaled.
+- When the "Preserve model scale" is enabled, the scattered objects will look the same as the model after it was rescaled.

 Note #1: In situations where the scattered models appear to be rotated or scaled in an unexpected way, it is a good practice to tick and untick the "Preserve model rotation" and "Preserve model scale" checkboxes and observe the behavior of the results.
 If this doesn't seem to help, try using the "Reset Scale" and "Axis Center" tools in Cinema 4D.

 Note #2: Remember that the pivot of the original object that is scattered decides the point of rotation and scaling of the instances.
 Moving and rotating the pivot of the original object will change the way the scattered instances are rotated and placed on the distribute-on object.